Baumtreter/ha-todo-inbox-synchronizer/README.md

 ### One-way only

 This blueprint is not bidirectional synchronization.
 Changes made in the target list do not affect the source list, and completed target items are not copied back.

-## Local validation checklist

-Before publishing:
+Two lists fighting over who owns "milk" is not a feature I needed to build.

+## Before trusting it with groceries

 - Parse the YAML with a loader that understands Home Assistant's `!input` tag.
 - Verify the trigger is `todo.item_added` and targets the source input.
 - Verify `todo.add_item` targets the target input.
 - Verify `todo.remove_item` targets the source input and uses the source UID.
-- Verify the same-entity guard and the new-items-only behavior are documented.
+- Verify the same-entity guard and the new-items-only behavior.
 - Test one temporary source item and remove the temporary target item after the transfer is confirmed.
 - The repository is private during review; make it public before sharing the import link.
 - Verify the raw import URL after changing repository visibility.